Hiking and Biking

 In the Boston area there is very enjoyable canoeing on the Charles River and on the Concord-Sudbury-Assabet Rivers.
 The latter offers an opportunity to paddle under the historic Old North Bridge and into the Great Meadows National Wildlife Refuge beyond.
-For those who desire more adventurous canoeing or kayaking, the New England Division of the American Canoeing Association offers cruises and instruction and times of recreational water releases from dams.
 The enormous numbers of lakes in the northern Maine Wilderness offer exceptional opportunities for extended fishing, camping and canoeing trips.
 One of the most famous is the trip down the Allagash Wilderness Waterway.
 For something more casual on a summer day Farmington River Tubing in New Hampshire provides a cooling 2.5-mile tube ride down the Farmington River and a bus ride back to the launch point.

 There are a wide variety of whitewater rafting trips available in Western Massachusetts and elsewhere in New England, varying from Class II-III rapids up to Class IV on parts of the Kennebec and Dead Rivers in Maine.

 Skiing and Boarding

 New England has 56 downhill ski areas, from small family-run operations to giant destination resorts.
 The snow conditions are less predictably excellent than in the West, but the resorts are more accessible to those wanting day trips.
 The Blue Hills is a small area just south of the city and offers night skiing.
 Larger areas within 1 to 2 hrs distances include Waterville Valley, Sunapee and Loon in New Hampshire.
 The largest and most popular areas, like Killington, Stratton, Sugarbush and Stowe in Vermont; Cannon and Wildcat in New Hampshire; and Sunday River in Maine are 2-3 hours driving distance.
 Sugarloaf, a terrific mountain in Maine, is even a bit further.
 Virtually all New England ski areas also cater to snow boarders.